jmart95/Parkinsons-Detection-PCA-XGBoost/README.md

 ## Steps
 1. Load in Parkinson Dataset
-2. Frame Mask Creation
-3. Feature Engineering
-    * Image Thresholding
-    * Hough line Transformation
-4. Video Preparation
+2. Perform EDA with PCA
+3. Use MinMaxScaler for reduce label class for -1 to 1
+4. Fit and evaluate with XGBoost

 ## Results
 * PCA was used to successfuly preserve the datasets variance by reduce the number of columns to 2 or 3.